ksu-cs-textbooks/cis400/content/D-milestones/04-milestone-2.md

 `Price`: A readonly property (i.e. it has only a `get` and no `set`) of type `decimal` with a value of $2.50.

-`Calories`: A readonly property with type `uint` and a value of 325 for Snickers, 213 for MilkyWay, 396 for Twix, 350 for ThreeMusketeers, or 385 ButterFingers.
+`Calories`: A readonly property with type `uint` and a value of 325 for Snickers, 213 for MilkyWay, 396 for Twix, 350 for ThreeMusketeers, or 385 for ButterFingers.

 #### Fried Twinkie
 You will need to define a class to represent a serving of fried twinkie (a twinkie dipped in breading and deep-fried), which can be customized after creation.
 You should name this class `FriedTwinkie` and declare it in the file _FriedCandyBar.cs_.
 It should have the following properties: